-How to Start a Small Business When You Have Virtually No Money
+How to Start a Small Business When You Don't Have Money

 In a perfect world, we would all have unlimited capital to fund our dream businesses, never having to worry about money.
 Unfortunately, that is not reality.
 Most of us have to be a little creative when it comes to finding the money needed to start a business.
 The good news is that it's possible to start a small business with very little financial investment.
 But before you read any further, take a minute to make sure you qualify your business idea to confirm that it's worthy of your time and attention.

 If you are confident that there is a need for your business, that your products and services appeal to the right market and you already have a unique selling proposition that sets you apart from the competition, then read on for ways to cut costs when starting a business.

 Bootstrapping is when you start a business using limited resources, learning how to cut the right corners so you can essentially use little to no money to get your business off the ground.
 There are ways to bootstrap the start-up process, marketing and even the way you run your business on an ongoing basis.
 The key is using word of mouth marketing and active networking to get the word out about your business in a grassroots way.

 You don't have to have all of your start-up capital in your pocket, nor do you have to fund your business with only one source of money.
 Some possible funding sources may include:

 Consider all of the options available to you, then mix and match to find the combination that provides the capital you need on terms you can live with.